1852 Illinois gubernatorial election

 The 1852 Illinois gubernatorial election was the tenth election for this office.
 Democratic governor Augustus C. French did not seek re-election.
 Democrat Joel Aldrich Matteson was elected to succeed him.

 At this time in Illinois history the Lieutenant Governor was elected on a separate ballot from the governor.
-This would remain the case until the adoption of the 1970 constitution.
+This remained the case until the adoption of the 1970 constitution.